Skip to main content

 Key Facts

-2. National Security Act allows preventive detention for up to 12 months without trial (Article 22(2) of the Constitution).
+2. The NSA permits preventive detention for up to 12 months without trial; its constitutional basis lies in Article 22(2) & 22(3) of the Indian Constitution.

-3. Wangchuk, an engineer‑environmental activist, was detained for five months (Oct 2025 – Mar 2026) and medically examined 24 times.
+3. Wangchuk, an engineer‑environmental activist, was detained for five months and was medically examined 24 times as per the Centre’s submissions.

-4. Supreme Court hearing on his bail was scheduled for 10 March 2026; the Centre alleged his health claims were fabricated.
+4. The Supreme Court hearing on Wangchuk’s bail was scheduled for 10 March 2026, where the Centre contended his health claims were fabricated.

-6. The Centre justified detention by alleging Wangchuk incited violence referencing protests in Nepal and Bangladesh.
+6. The Centre initially justified the detention by alleging Wangchuk incited violence by referencing protests in Nepal and Bangladesh.

 Background & Context